stackbit-projects/amazing-aluminum-012ab/src/pages/index.md

         image: images/feature3.png
         image_alt: App user profile preview
         content: >
-          We build  Secret Smart Contracts template to leverage the power of private Machine Learning on Secret Network.
+          We build  Secret Contracts templates to leverage the power of private Machine Learning on Secret Network.
 You can try it yourself here by uploading template health data.
         actions:
           - label: Learn More
             url: /features